fluxionary/minetest-debuggery/README.md

   ```
 * `instrument_mod <global_name>`

-  recursively finds all functions inside a lua table available as `<global_name>`, and records information about how
+  recursively finds all functions inside a lua table available as `<global_name>`, and records information about
-  often they are executed, and how long they take to run. most mods use their own name as the global value.
+  how often they are executed, and how long they take to run. most mods use their own name as the global value.
-  run the command again to turn the logging off. example output:
+  run the command again to turn the logging off. output is to debug.txt. example output:
   ```
   22:04:06: in 4.4160022735596s,
   22:04:06: kitz.actfunc was called 9 times, used 224 us